We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

 Restaurant Interlude is set in a historic Grade-I listed woodland garden on Leonardslee Estate in West Sussex, and gained its first Michelin star in 2019.
-Adding to their accolades, the Interlude team is proud to shout about their three AA Rosettes, which, like their Michelin star, have stuck around over the years.
 Executive chef Jean Delport and his team work scrupulously to bridge the gap between nature and cuisine, drawing inspiration from the estate's gardens, local farmers and traditional produce.

 Menus at Restaurant Interlude reflect the team’s ethos, showcasing ever-chasing dishes that put the focus on seasonality.
 These produce-forward menus use ingredients from the estate’s garden, onsite vegetable garden as well as partnering with local farmers and producers.
 There are two different tasting menus available.
 The full dinner menu is a complete culinary experience, boasting around 20 courses that really showcase the restaurant's talents.
 A shorter, and more affordable, menu is available for lunch, offering a condensed version that still spans around 15 different plates.

 The dinner menu doesn't give much away, instead, it reveals just enough for diners to know what flavours to expect – without sharing details on cuts, styles of cooking, seasoning, and everything in between.
-Some of the flavour blends you can expect to find are Trenchmore beef with a foraged salad, crispy foot and nettle, and brown choux with dandelion and hazelnut.
+The menu includes intriguing dish combinations such as Trenchmore beef with a foraged salad, crispy foot and nettle, and sheep's yoghurt with strawberry and hogweed.
 See?
 Much to be imagined.
 Dessert pairings are a little easier to read, like the not so milk tart, and treacle with sea buckthorn and mango.

 On the drinks front you’ll find an exciting array of cocktails that follow the food menus lead with garden-grown ingredients.
 Elsewhere, guests can expect an international selection of drinks to enjoy alongside their dishes.